-The Division may grant a special exception to the minimum requirement for an applicant to have paid \$25 in the past three (3) months to receive Crisis Assistance.
+The Division may grant a special exception to the minimum requirement for an applicant to have paid \$25 in the previous three (3) months from the request date to receive Crisis Assistance.

 HE+ System Notes must be entered to describe the circumstances to justify granting the exception to the household.
 Agencies may not grant exceptions to the \$25 payment contribution without HE+ Help Desk approval.